 Pool deck resurfacing jobs can be quite messy and dusty.
 Flying dust can be harmful to the health of the installers or the pool deck owners so it is important to keep the surroundings as dust-free as possible.
-Here are helpful tips to maintain the cleanliness of a pool deck job site and to keep air-borne dust level to a minimum.
+Here are helpful tips to maintain the cleanliness of a pool deck job site and to keep air-borne dust levels to a minimum.

 Prepare the Pool Deck Site

-Any concrete project requires proper preparation.
+Any concrete project requires a proper preparation.
 Cover furniture, plants, or anything near the pool deck with a plastic sheet to keep dust from sticking to their surfaces.
 Taking them off is fast and easy.
-For plastic sheet that slides down, secure it with a tape or anything that will keep it in place without harming anything around it.
+For a plastic sheet that slides down, secure it with tape or anything that will keep it in place without harming anything around it.

 Secure the Open Area

 Some jobs may require a tent or anything that will keep dust within the pool deck’s premises.

 Workers can use overalls and gas masks to prevent accidental inhalation of the dust.